Madam Speaker, I rise today in support of H.R. 7691, a bill that would provide additional assistance to Ukraine and other partners in the region.

 Thank you, Mr. Speaker.

-I rise today in opposition to H.R.
-7608, the first package of fiscal year 2021 appropriations bills to be considered by the House.
+I rise today in strong opposition to H.R.
+4502, a package of seven fiscal year 2022 appropriations bills that will be considered by the House this week.

-I wish the circumstances were different and I could support this very important piece of legislation that funds many key programs.
+I wish the circumstances were different and I could support this important piece of legislation that funds critical programs.

 Madam Chair, thank you for yielding.

 The revised spending allocations presented today contain only technical corrections to the initial allocations, which were adopted on a party-line vote two weeks ago.